 WHAT’S NEXT FOR YOU (UPCOMING PROJECTS)?

-Well we just closed out our bunch of traveling with Discwoman that was incredible.
+Well we just closed out a bunch of traveling with Discwoman that was incredible.
 I think we're gonna try and lay low for a second (yeah right lol) and plan how best to attack the white supremacists patriarchy through events and music.
 In addition our agency DW Artists represents BEARCAT, DJ Haram, SHYBOI, UMFANG & Volvox who I'm continually so honored to be working with and want to focus on the agency being a great home for them and others in the future.

 Photo: Dan Gutt